dankorotin/ton-tutorials/2-tests/README.md

 ## Tutorial Goals

-After writing, deploying, and “testing” (by sending messages) your first smart contract, you might have some questions, such as:
-1. Is there a way to test the code *before* deploying it?
+After writing, deploying, and “testing” (by sending messages) your first smart contract, you might have some questions, such as: **"Is there a way to test the code *before* deploying it?"** This is exactly the question we'll tackle today!
-2. How can I make the contract handle internal messages *in more than one way*?

-These are exactly the questions we'll tackle today!
-Let's start with the tests.

 ## Testing with Sandbox